 Results – Windows 10 In-Place Upgrade

-Launch the Software Center from Start Menu on the target device and select Operating Systems.
-You will see Windows 10 upgrade task sequence is available for installation.
+Launch the Software Center from the Start Menu on the target device and select Operating Systems.
+The Windows 10 upgrade task sequence will be available for installation.

 Select the task sequence and click Install.
 Once you choose Install, no more user input will be required.

-This step will take around 60-90 minutes when the upgrade process starts, depending on the environment.
+Depending on the environment, this step will take around 60-90 minutes when the upgrade process starts.

 When the task sequence begins, it automatically initiates the in-place upgrade process by invoking the Windows setup program (Setup.exe) with the necessary command-line parameters to perform an automated upgrade.

-After the task sequence completes, the computer will be fully upgraded to Windows 10 1909.
+After completing the task sequence, the computer will be fully upgraded to Windows 10 1909.

 Resources